1884 United States presidential election: Anti-Monopoly Party nomination

 The Anti-Monopoly National Convention assembled in the Hershey Music Hall in Chicago, Illinois on May 14.
 The party had been formed to express opposition to the business practices of the emerging nationwide companies.
 There were around 200 delegates from 16 states, but 61 of them were from Michigan and Illinois.

 Alson Streeter was the temporary chairman and John F. Henry was the permanent chairman.

-Benjamin F. Butler was nominated for president on the first ballot.
-Delegates from New York, Washington D.C. and Maryland bolted the convention when it appeared that no discussion of other candidates would be allowed.
+Benjamin Butler was nominated for president on the first ballot.
+Delegates from New York, Washington, D.C., and Maryland bolted the convention when it appeared that no discussion of other candidates would be allowed.
 Allen G. Thurman and James B. Weaver were put forward as alternatives to Butler, but Weaver declined, not wishing to run another national campaign for political office, and Thurman generated little enthusiasm.
 Butler, while far from opposed to the nomination, hoped to be nominated by the Democratic or Republican party, or at least in the case of the former, to make its platform more favorable to greenbacks.
 Ultimately only the Greenback Party endorsed his candidacy.

 The convention chose not to nominate a candidate for vice president, hoping that other conventions would endorse a similar platform and name a suitable vice-presidential nominee.
 The committee ultimately nominated Absolom Madden West as their vice-presidential candidate.